The Battle of Polytopia is a turn-based 4X strategy game that came out in 2016. It’s got a cult following, and it’s easy to see why.

 Unlike earlier releases that featured square tiles, there are hexagonal tiles in Civilization V. This update has opened the doors to many new combat and building strategies.

 When you play the game, you take your civilization on a journey from prehistoric times to the future.

-If you don’t have a lot of experience with strategy games, it’s easy to get a hang of it by playing Civilization V. The intuitive interface featured in the game allows you to easily maneuver your tasks and constantly sharpen your skills.
-The game can be played in single-player, local co-op, and online modes.
+If you don’t have a lot of experience with strategy games, it’s easy to get a hang of it by playing Civilization V. The intuitive interface featured in the game allows you to easily work through your tasks and constantly sharpen your skills.

 There are numerous activities you can take part in when you’re playing Civilization V, including military conquest, exploration, economic development, diplomacy, and research.

 The game has multiple modes, including single-player, local co-op, and online.

 If you’re looking for a 4X turn-based strategy game set in a sci-fi world, there’s no need to look any further than Galactic Civilizations III.

 The game represents the third entry in the Galactic Civilizations series.
 It is also the first game in the series to introduce hexagonal tiles and multiplayer modes.